 Sentence Meaning

-Grice contrasted the speaker's meaning of a particular utterance on a particular occasion with sentence meaning.
+Grice contrasted the speaker’s meaning of a particular utterance on a particular occasion with sentence meaning.
 The sentence meaning of an utterance is simply the literal meaning of the words, phrases, and sentences.
-The literal meaning of "Pizza day" is very sparse.
-Pizza is a food consisting of a crust and toppings such tomato sauce and cheese.
+The literal meaning of “Pizza day” is very sparse.
+Pizza is a food consisting of a crust and toppings such as tomato sauce and cheese.
 Day is a unit of time.
-The phrase "pizza day" could mean any number of things.
+The phrase “pizza day” could mean any number of things.
 It might be a day upon which there are pizzas–pizza day at the cafeteria.
 Or it might be a day when a particular person, Vibiana, ate a slice of pizza.
 Or it could be the day when the refrigerated truck delivers frozen pizzas to the market.
-The expression "pizza day" is incomplete when it is considered out of context.
+The expression “pizza day” is incomplete when it is considered out of context.
 It has meaning, but that meaning is sparse.

 Of course, “pizza day” isn’t even a grammatically complete sentence, but we can imagine Ben saying, “Today is pizza day,” which is grammatically complete.
 Notice, however, that the literal meaning of “Today is pizza day.” is still ambiguous.
 It could express that idea that today is the day Ben and Alice have pizza for lunch or the day when the truck delivers frozen pizzas to the market.
 This grammatically complete sentence does not express a complete thought if it is considered without any context.

 The account of sentence meaning that I have just offered is simplified.
-Grice's own explication of this idea changed over time and was expressed in technical language.
+Grice’s own explication of this idea changed over time and was expressed in technical language.
 But I hope that I have conveyed the gist of his idea.
-The speaker's meaning of an utterance is the meaning of the utterance on a particular occasion–the meaning that the speaker intended to convey.
-The sentence meaning of an utterance is the meaning that the words have generally and is a function of the conventional semantic meanings of word and phrases as combined by the conventions and regularities of syntax (and in the case of written communication, punctuation as well).
+The speaker’s meaning of an utterance is the meaning of the utterance on a particular occasion–the meaning that the speaker intended to convey.
+The sentence meaning of an utterance is the meaning that the words have generally and is a function of the conventional semantic meanings of words and phrases as combined by the conventions and regularities of syntax (and in the case of written communication, punctuation as well).

 The Relevance of Speaker’s Meaning and Sentence Meaning to Legal Interpretation